ishaanjav/GitHub-Automated-File-Uploader/README.md

 # GitHub-Automated-File-Uploader
 A hands-free automated script that uploads files to your GitHub repository.
+The files don't have to be in a git directory, they can be anywhere.

 Just type `upload` in Terminal, hit enter, and watch it go!

 - [Setup](https://github.com/ishaanjav/GitHub-Automated-File-Uploader#setup)   *(Less than a minute)*